xsantanax/one-news/README.md

 - [ContextAPI](https://react.dev/reference/react/createContext) - Chosen for state management since it provides a centralized way to manage state in React applications using native functions, making data sharing between components more manageable and efficient.

 - [SASS](https://sass-lang.com) - Chosen for styling, SASS is a CSS preprocessor that adds features as variables, mixins, and nesting, making styling more organized, scalable and maintainable.

+- [Firebase](https://firebase.google.com/) - Chosen for authentication due to its robustness, session management and multiple authentication providers.

 ### 2. Server-Side (Backend) Architecture: